Quick start with Dessia SDK

 def my_function(ball: Ball)

-# Ball is an instance of the Ball class
+"""ball argument is an instance of the Ball class."""

 Recursive typing and classes that are not yet fully defined